bioconda/bioconda.github.io/_sources/recipes/bioconductor-inpas/README.rst.txt

 .. conda:recipe:: bioconductor-inpas
    :replaces_section_title:

    Alternative polyadenylation \(APA\) is one of the important post\-transcriptional regulation mechanisms which occurs in most human genes.
-InPAS facilitates the discovery of novel APA sites from RNAseq data.
-It leverages cleanUpdTSeq to fine tune identified APA sites.
+InPAS facilitates the discovery of novel APA sites and the differential usage of APA sites from RNA\-Seq data.
+It leverages cleanUpdTSeq to fine tune identified APA sites by removing false sites due to internal\-priming.

    :homepage: https://bioconductor.org/packages/3.9/bioc/html/InPAS.html
    :license: GPL (>= 2)